-NOTE: The ERX File choice indicates the products ability to import Computer Associates ERwin 3.5.2 ERX files from External Metadata launches the MetaWizard to import from alternative sources.
+NOTE: The ERX File choice enables you to import Computer Associates ERwin 3.5.2 ERX files.
+The From External Metadata launches the MetaWizard to import from alternative sources.

 The Import Database SQL File dialog appears:

 4 To the right of Select a Database SQL File click the folder icon, click IBM DB2 OS390.SQL, and then click Open.